engdan77/music_meta_manager/README.md

-## Tutorial - User Guide
+## Tutorial - User Guide for developers

-Below we'll take you through a sample where would add an additional CSV writer and reader for song meta data e.g. to be transferred to the MacOS Music application.
+Below we'll take you through a sample where would add an additional CSV writer and reader for song metadata e.g. to be transferred to the MacOS Music application.

 ### Create a custom Song class